vvscode/docs/docs/tutorials/tutorials-android/build-a-simple-android-voip-calling-app-with-sinch.md

 ---
-title: "Build a Simple Android VoIP Calling App With Sinch"
+title: Build a Simple Android VoIP Calling App With Sinch
+excerpt: >-
-excerpt: "This tutorial will walk you through building a simple Android VoIP calling app.
-It covers building an Android app to app system."
+  This tutorial will walk you through building a simple Android VoIP calling app.
+It covers building an Android app to app system.
 ---
 This tutorial will walk you through building a simple Android VoIP calling app.
 When you are finished, it will look something like this:
 ![call-hangup.png](images/f841b87-call-hangup.png)